Counseling at CFS

 The CFS Difference

-We are a nonprofit organization, supporting our community for nearly 80 years.
+We are a nonprofit organization, supporting our community for 80 years.
 We help individuals and families prevent, resolve, or adjust to life's pressures (personal, professional, medical, economic, psychological, legal, educational, or environmental).

 We are here to help!